MIT-LCP/gcp-physionet-data/datathon/organizer/README.md

 4. eICU

 There will be a storage bucket containing the compressed csv files, and a bigquery database for each of these datasets.
+The system is set up so that authorized data readers are able to set up their own projects, and under that project, query the data in `physionet-data` at their own expense (requester pays).

-The data is separated in this manner due to the access system we have decided for them.
+The data is separated in this manner due to the access system we have decided for them:
+- Access to mimiciii_demo only requires a click agreement.
+- Access to mimiciii_clinical requires a certified training course, and authorization by Ken Pierce.
+But we have limited duration events that give temporary access to it in a less cumbersome manner.
+We do not provide notes in this way however, so the notes are separated from the rest of the data.
+- Access to eICU requires a certified training course, and authorization by Ken Pierce.
+This dataset has no notes.

 ## Groups and Access